faye/websocket-driver-ruby/README.md

 - `:protocols` - an array of strings representing acceptable subprotocols for use over the socket.
 The driver will negotiate one of these to use via the `Sec-WebSocket-Protocol` header if supported by the other peer.
+- `:binary_data_format` - in older versions of this library, binary messages were represented as arrays of bytes, whereas they're now represented as strings with `Encoding::BINARY` for performance reasons.
+Set this option to `:array` to restore the old behaviour.

 All drivers respond to the following API methods, but some of them are no-ops depending on whether the client supports the behaviour.